Right now, it’s especially important to remember employers are responsible for the health and safety of their employees – even when working remotely.

 Working from home

-Face masks are no longer required in places where you can keep 1.5 metres distance.
-Indoor venues may allow one visitor per 5 m2 to make sure there's enough space.
+Face masks are no longer required in indoor public places where you can keep 1.5 metres distance.
 Face masks are required on public transport and at airports.

 Remember the basic precautions

-As always, wash your hands, keep 1.5 metres distance and test regularly (self tests can be bought at pharmacies and supermarkets).
+As always, wash your hands, keep 1.5 metres distance, ventilate your space and test regularly (self tests can be bought at pharmacies and supermarkets).

 Do’s and don’ts for employers